Chris-McGonigle/bash-boris/testing/TESTING.md

 One error and twenty three warnings were found as detailed in the following screenshot:

 ![CSS Testing Results](./testing-images/boris-css-testing.png) "CSS testing results"

+#### Error and Warning Fixes

+1. The single error was casued by the omission of 'seconds' from a transition attribute on the mole image.
+This was added to correct.

+Retested: ERROR PASSED